Battle of Santa Rosa

-The Costa Ricans, meanwhile, began the walk to Santa Rosa and on the 20 March at 4 o'clock, armed with rifles, sabres, and bayonets, began the attack, surrounded the troublemakers who not having posted proper sentry were taken by surprise after having stationed themselves in the casona and in the corrals.
-Under the sudden attack the German company had broken and left the field, while the French under Capt.
-Legaye also retired from the broken ground they had attempted to occupy.
-In five minutes, the whole command was in disarray in full and disorderly retreat; in fourteen minutes the Costa Ricans had won the battle.
+The Costa Ricans, meanwhile, advanced to Santa Rosa and at 4 o'clock on 20 March, armed with rifles, sabres, and bayonets, attacked, surrounded their enemies, who having not posted proper sentries, were taken by surprise after having stationed themselves in the casona and in the corrals.
+Under the sudden attack the Germans had broken and fled, while the French under Capt.
+Legaye, also retired from the broken ground they had attempted to occupy.
+In five minutes, the whole force was in disarray and in disorderly retreat; the Costa Ricans won the battle in fourteen minutes.
 Walker's troops suffered 59 killed and the Costa Ricans 20 killed.

-The Santa Rosa's Casona, one of the few historical sites, was burned down in May 2001 and later re-built.
+The Santa Rosa's casona, one of the few historical sites, was burned down in May 2001 and later re-built.

+The conflict was concluded on March 25.
+This first international victory of the Filibuster War battles, was a relevant event to demonstrate to Costa Ricans that their state had enough military capacity to defend them, a basic responsibility of a government.